-The Empire Cider Company LLC (“ECC”) was founded in New York State in 2013 by Jacob Israelow and James Chuck with the mission of integrating family-owned orchards into the hard cider market for the benefit of New York State apple growers and hard cider consumers.
+The Empire Cider Company LLC (“ECC”) was founded in Beacon, New York in 2013 by Jacob Israelow and James Chuck with the mission of integrating family-owned orchards into the hard cider market for the benefit of New York State apple growers and hard cider consumers.

 ECC achieves this by using only apples and juice from family-owned orchards in New York State in its award-winning, premium-craft hard ciders.
 In response to market need, ECC has added Chicago-based investment and advisory capabilities to further its mission of increasing the use of locally-grown fruit in the growing premium-craft hard cider segment.
 To purchase online, please visit our online store for shipments to Alaska, Arizona, California, Colorado, Florida, Georgia, Hawaii, Iowa, Idaho, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Massachusetts, Minnesota, Missouri, Nebraska, North Carolina, North Dakota, Nevada, New Hampshire, New Mexico, Ohio, Oklahoma, Oregon, Pennsylvania, South Carolina, Tennessee, Texas, Vermont, Virginia, Washington, West Virginia, Wisconsin and Wyoming.
 For Michigan and South Dakota, please contact us via email.